Deni402/Flash-Chat/README.md

 ## My Goal

-The objective of this tproject was to learn how to incorporate Firebase into our Flutter apps.
+The objective of this project was to learn how to incorporate Firebase into our Flutter apps.
 I used Firebase Cloud Firestore as well as the Firebase authentication package to equip my app with a cloud-based NoSQL database and secure authentication methods.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/flash_chat_flutter_demo.gif)